iNavFlight/inav/docs/Geozones.md

     - Direct RTH: Ignores Flight zones and comes back in a direct path
     - Emergency Land: Executes a GPS enabled Emergency Landing (Circle down with horizontal position hold active on Planes)
   - When direct "Line of sight" with the Home location is reached (No zones blocking path), regular RTH settings are executed
+- Return to Zone:
+  - If the Aircraft breaches into a NFZ or out of a FZ (by avoiding in tight angled Zones or flown in Acro mode and then the mode switches to any Self-Level mode), RTZ is initiated and the aircraft flies back into the last permitted zone on the shortest possible course.

+## OSD Elements
+-

 ## Limitations
 - The maximum amount of dedicated zones of any type is 63.